 Have you just accepted a new position at a brand new company?
 Congratulations, this is an exciting time!
-We’re guessing that you’re really focused on doing a great job, the projects you want to start, the organizational processes you want to change.
-But before you think about any of that, you need to focus on something else first: how to introduce yourself to a new team.
+Maybe you’re really focused on doing a great job, or the projects you want to start, the organizational processes you want to change.
+But before you think about any of that, you need to focus on something else first: How to introduce yourself to a new team.

 The importance of a first impression